 Ensure you’re conducting rigorous research and asking all the appropriate questions before pulling the trigger on a hiring decision.

-Remember, everyone possesses distinct sets of skills, strengths and capacities to service all types of job scopes and getting it right could mean the difference between another successful project and forking out your hard-earned to redo a botched one!
+Remember, everyone possesses distinct sets of skills, strengths and capacities to service all types of job scopes.
+Getting it right could mean the difference between another successful project and forking out your hard-earned to redo a botched one!